SAMD9 Deficiency – Definition

 Retarded Growth

-Patients with the SAMD9 mutation are characterized by retarded longitudinal growth and low body weight, both pre-and postnatally.
+Patients with the pathogenic variant in SAMD9 are characterized by retarded longitudinal growth and low body weight, both pre-and postnatally.
 Some patients also have intellectual and/or motor developmental delays.

 Adrenal Hypoplasia

-Adrenal hypoplasia, which is frequently described in the context of a SAMD9 mutation, is usually noticeable due to skin hyperpigmentation even before salt loss symptoms occur.
+Adrenal hypoplasia, which is frequently described in the context of a pathogenic SAMD9 variant, is usually noticeable due to skin hyperpigmentation even before salt loss symptoms occur.
 Adrenal hypoplasia has been diagnosed in all patients examined sonographically to date.

 Genital Anomalies